news-scraper/news_scraper_records/README.md

 To make things easier
 ---
-Setting up a submodule under `vendor`, followed by a symlink of the db migrations and ejson.
-Follow these commands
+Setting up a submodule under `vendor`, followed by connecting the db migrations and secrets.
+Follow these commands:

 1. `git submodule add git@github.com:jules2689/news_scraper_records.git vendor`
 2. In the initializer, update the file_path accordingly:
 ```ruby